 At this point, I’m still using the Pixma for A7 envelope jobs, because I can run it through once, my files are easy to set up (since that’s what I’m used to) and there are no indentations.
 I also plan to keep the Pixma for handmade paper, although there are now a few places that print digitally on handmade paper – so I may start outsourcing that.
 Laser printers can’t print on handmade paper because the heat will burn it.
 The Pixma is a comfort printer at this point, but I could definitely see myself still using it for A7s and I like the idea of having it as a backup no matter what.
 It was a great starter printer, and it served me well, so I’m not thrilled to get rid of it!

-Overall, the LaserJet has been a great addition to our printer fleet!
-I think the white printing is the part I’m most excited about, although if we can get envelope printing going a little better, that feature will definitely be used the most.
-Let us know what questions you have down below and I’d be happy to answer them for you!
+Overall, the LaserJet white ink printer has been a great addition to our printer fleet!
+I think the white ink printing is the part I’m most excited about, although if we can get envelope printing going a little better, that feature will definitely be used the most.
+Let us know what questions you have down below and I’d be happy to answer them for you about our white ink printer!

 Wedding invitations to tell your story, and business education to help you write your own.